leuzoe/hdec/README.md

 - use it as openWB charging point(s)
 - (yes, it's untested but reasonable that more than one box can be controlled)
 - as a human interface, this module simply shows a status display

+## Caveats
+This software is provided "as is".
+There is no guarantee that it works as expected.
+There is, in particular, no guarantee that all hardware survives use of this software.

 ## Pictures
 The type of RS485/USB adapter that I use: